vigilance28/vigilance28/README.md

 - 👋 Hi, I’m @vigilance28
 - 👀 I’m interested in Machine Learning, Rule-Based AI agents, Expert Systems and React-Native
-- 🌱 I’m currently learning Redux
+- 🌱 I’m currently learning three.js
 - 💞️ I’m looking to collaborate on Any open source Projects
 - 📫 How to reach me @vigilance_nyoni on both twitter and  instagram